microsoft/azure_arc/azure_arc_servers_jumpstart/docs/onboard_server_win.md

 ![](../img/onboard_server_win/08.png)

-If you want to nuke the entire environment, just delete the Azure Resource Group.
+If you want to nuke the entire environment, just delete the Azure resource group.

 ![](../img/onboard_server_win/09.png)